andrew/ultimate-awesome/README.md

 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.
 - [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
-- [awesome-geocaching](https://github.com/FoxFil/awesome-geocaching) - 🌍 Websites, applications, and other resources for Geocaching.
 - [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [system-architecture-awesome](https://github.com/jefersonsv/system-architecture-awesome) - A collection of awesome system architecture.